TheTrollMane/YUSP/README.md

-# YUSP
+# Transfer YouTube to Spotify.
-Transfer Youtube Music playlist to Spotify.
+Transfer a YouTube Music playlist to Spotify.

 # What You Need!